-Sacramento is the capitol of California… and not San Francisco or Los Angeles like many people think.
-Those who don’t know the history of California often wonder how this particular city got the distinction considering it’s a small with less than half a million people and not known for capitol city “things” like having a sport team (e.g. the SF Giants, SF 49ers, the Oakland A’s, Lakers, Dodgers, or the Sharks).
+Sacramento is the capital of California and not San Francisco or Los Angeles as many people think.
+Those who don’t know the history of California often wonder how this particular city got the distinction considering it’s small with less than half a million people and not known for capitol city “things” like having a sports team (e.g. the SF Giants, SF 49ers, the Oakland A’s, Lakers, Dodgers, or the Sharks).

-As such, the city had four things working in its favour when it became time to choose a new capitol: the city’s connections, it was a major distribution point of people and product traveling overland by stagecoach (the railroad and Pony Express came after Sacto was made capitol), it was easy to defend unlike the Mexican Capitol of Monterey, and it was also the oldest incorporated city in California (February 27, 1850).
+As such, the city had four things working in its favour when it became time to choose a new capital: the city’s connections, it was a major distribution point of people and product travelling overland by stagecoach (the railroad and Pony Express came after Sacto was made capital), it was easy to defend unlike the Mexican Capitol of Monterey, and it was also the oldest incorporated city in California (February 27, 1850).

 But like most governmental matters, the decision was not as black and white as we’d expect.
-Prior to Sacramento being named the capitol city of California in 1854, several other cities were used/chosen… some for a week… others for as long as a year.
-And, even after naming Sacramento, people have tried to relocate the capitol to cities like Oakland, Berkeley, and even back to Monterey.
+Prior to Sacramento being named the capital city of California in 1854, several other cities were used/chosen… some for a week… others for as long as a year.
+And, even after naming Sacramento, people have tried to relocate the capital to cities like Oakland, Berkeley, and even back to Monterey.

 Either way, the State Capitol of California is Sacramento.

 We were in Sacto during the American Canyon earthquake which impacted Napa.
 There were many reports of people feeling the shock waves but I honestly we didn’t notice much other than hearing the sounds of the garbage bins hitting each other in the alley behind our hotel.
 I actually thought it was garbage trucks out early to pick up the trash; on the previous day they were out at 2:30am.